izihawa/summa/docs/core/architecture.md

 `Remote` engine allows you to create search retrieving index files from any remote HTTP storage (s3 including).

 ### Replication

+Replication is delegated to Iroh.
+At startup, Summa becomes a part of IPFS swarm capable to distribute files through IPFS to its peers.
+You may create and configure your own private swarm or use public swarms if you need to distribute your data publicly.

 ### Aliases
 Server tracks aliases for indices and allows to atomically switch aliases.